Chapter 11 : Chapter Eleven: Taking Care

 Harry knew instantly what it was about, and gave a reluctant nod.
 Sirius was surprised that Harry didn't argue, but looked more closely at him and noticed the tiredness in his face and eyes.
 Sirius patted his hair gently, and gave him a warm smile.

 "I'll be up in a while to check on you."
 He said quietly.

-Harry gave small smile, and settled into the bed more, relaxing as he closed his eyes tiredly.
-He could hear Sirius leave the room, and knew Ron was still by the door, not knowing whether he should leave or not.
+Harry gave a brief smile and settled into the bed more, relaxing as he closed his eyes tiredly.
+He could sense that Sirius left the room, and knew Ron was still by the door, not knowing whether he should leave or not.
 But seeing that Harry was half asleep, Ron gave small sigh.